What Is a Dichotomous Key? Definition, How to Create One, and Examples

 Step 6: Test it out

-• Customizable Templates: Choose from a variety of pre-designed templates and shapes to create professional-looking dichotomous keys quickly.
+• Customizable templates: Choose from pre-designed templates and shapes to create professional-looking dichotomous keys quickly.

-• Real-Time Collaboration: Work together with peers and colleagues simultaneously, making group projects and classroom activities more interactive.
+• Real-time collaboration: Work together with peers and colleagues at the same time, making group projects and classroom activities easier to manage.

-• Flexible Export Options: Save your work in multiple formats such as PNG, JPEG, SVG, and PDF for hassle-free sharing, printing, and publishing.
+• Flexible export options: Save your work in multiple formats such as PNG, JPEG, SVG, and PDF for sharing, printing, and publishing.

-• Evolutionary Connection Tools: To draw connections between species and better establish evolutionary relationships, use our Phylogenetic Tree Maker or Online Cladogram Maker.
+• Evolutionary connection tools: To draw connections between species and show evolutionary relationships, use our Phylogenetic Tree Maker or Online Cladogram Maker.

 Free Dichotomous Key Examples